 The President of THE CLUB shall have the following duties and responsibilities:

-A. To oversee and coordinate the activities of THE CLUB, the Board of Director, and designee(s) of the Board of Directors..
+A. To oversee and coordinate the activities of THE CLUB, the Board of Directors, and designee(s) of the Board of Directors.

 B. To preside at all Board and membership meetings.

 C. To serve (or delegate to other Board members to serve) as an ex-officio member of all THE CLUB’S committees, except the Nominating Committee.